 As with our dee shackles, we can galvanise this equipment so that it can offer better protection against harmful elements.

 Ready to order?

-If you would like to order one of our bow shackles, or would like to discuss our range of size and lifting capacity options, then we would be more than happy to help.
+If you would like to order one of our bow shackles and other fittings, or would like to discuss our range of size and lifting capacity options, then we would be more than happy to help.
 Please call us on 01384 78004 or find our full list of contact details here.